SaraLerma/The-Pragmatic-Programmer/README.md

 ## It’s a continuous process

-“Kaizen” is a Japanese term that captures the concept **continuously making many small improvements**.
+“Kaizen” is a Japanese term that captures the concept <span style="color:lightgreen;">**continuously making many small improvements**</span>.
 Every day, work to redefine the skills you have and add new tools to your project.

 # Chapter 1.
 A Pragmatic Philosophy